-Another difference between personal injury and workers’ compensation is that you have much more ability to control your own medical treatment in a personal injury claim than you would under workers’ compensation.
+Another difference between personal injury and workers’ compensation is that you can control your medical treatment in a personal injury claim more than you would under workers’ compensation.

-In a personal injury lawsuit, you have the ability to see your own doctors.
-Under workers comp, you would need to see a doctor selected by your employer.
+In a personal injury lawsuit, you can see your doctors.
+Under workers comp, you must see a doctor your employer selects.
 Then, future care would be from an employer-provided list.
 Medical bills would be paid as they are incurred.